twse/random-stuff/README.md

 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear with the last updated date being changed.

 ## Mozilla credits list owners
-This list is located in the credits directory in the `mozilla/community-data` repository.
+The `names.csv` file is located in the credits directory in the `mozilla/community-data` repository.

 | Name               | Nickname  | Nationality | Years active | Collaborator? |
 |--------------------|-----------|-------------|--------------|---------------|